 When a resident was prescribed a medicine for administration on a "when required" basis for the management of distressed reactions, the dosage instructions were recorded on the personal medication record.
-Staff knew how to recognise signs, symptoms and triggers which may cause a change in a resident's behaviour and were aware that this change may be associated with pain.
+Staff knew how to recognise signs, symptoms and triggers which may cause a change in a resident's behaviour.
 The reason for and the outcome of administration were recorded.
 A care plan was maintained.